epapiez/ThinkCPPRunestone/_sources/Chapter1/Chapter 1.rst

 at interpreting compiler messages.

 Nevertheless, the compiler can be a useful tool for learning the syntax rules of a language.
-Starting with a working program (like hello.cpp), modify it in various ways and see what happens.
+Starting with a working program above, modify it in various ways and see what happens.
 If you get an error message, try to remember what the message says and what caused it, so if you see it again in the future you will know what it means.